fastai/fastai/docs/dev/test.md

    ```
 That's twice the speed of the normal sequential execution!

-We just need to fix the temp files creation to use a unique string (pid?), otherwise at times some tests collide in a race condition over the same temp file path.
+XXX: We just need to fix the temp files creation to use a unique string (pid?), otherwise at times some tests collide in a race condition over the same temp file path.

+Since the order of executed tests is different and unpredictable, if running the test suite with `pytest-xdist` produces failures (meaning we have some undetected coupled tests), use  [pytest-replay](https://github.com/ESSS/pytest-replay) to replay the tests in the same order, which should help with then somehow reducing that failing sequence to a minimum.
+Currently there is *bisect*-like module that can reduce a long sequence of tests that leads to failure to the minimal one.

 ### Test order and repetition